-The Global Education Committee (GEC) reviews all off-campus J-Term, Spring Break, and Summer course proposals submitted to the Wang Center and recommends approval/denial of course proposals to the Executive Director of the Wang Center, who in turn makes recommendations to the Provost.
+The Global Education Committee reviews all short-term study away J-Term, Spring Break, and Summer course proposals submitted to the Wang Center and recommends approval/denial of course proposals to the Executive Director of the Wang Center, who in turn makes recommendations to the Provost.
 The Provost makes the ultimate decision on whether a course is approved.

-The GEC's review and recommendation to the Wang Center's Executive Director is based on 1) the course's academic framework, 2) evidence of the proposal's forethought with regard to addressing Integrative Learning Objectives, and 3) viability of the proposed site(s).
+The Global Education Committee's review and recommendation to the Wang Center Executive Director is based on 1) the course's academic framework, 2) evidence of the proposal's forethought with regard to addressing Integrative Learning Objectives, and 3) viability of the proposed site(s).

-Additionally, the GEC's recommendation considers the overall distribution of study away courses across academic units, frequency with which any given course is offered, geographical distribution of courses proposed any given year, as well as overall enrollment projections in study away.
+Additionally, the GEC's recommendation takes into account the overall distribution of study away courses across academic units, frequency with which any given course is offered, geographical distribution of courses proposed any given year as well as overall enrollment projections in study away.

-As an academic support unit, one of the Wang Center's primary functions is to partner with faculty1 to provide administrative and logistical support in the development and implementation of off-campus courses.
-In your planning, please remember that the Wang Center has resources and expertise to provide assistance in all stages of development of off-campus courses including proposals and planning, logistical and administrative support, marketing, recruitment, orientation, and returner support.

-The GEC, in collaboration with the Wang Center, has developed the following Guidelines for the submission of the Short-Term Study Away Course Proposal application in Terra Dotta.
+As an academic support unit, one of the Wang Center's primary functions is to partner with faculty to provide administrative and logistical support in the development and implementation of short-term study away courses.
+In your planning please remember that the Wang Center has resources and expertise to provide assistance in all stages of development of off-campus courses including proposals and planning, logistical and administrative support, marketing, recruitment, orientation, and returner support.
+The Global Education Committee, in collaboration with the Wang Center, has developed the following Guidelines for the submission of the 'Short-Term Study Away Course Proposal'.